Punk & New Wave A-Z 60s & 70s A-Z Compilations Record Labels

 Bio:

-Tony Koklin (Tony Coughlan) debuted with a fine new wave pop single backed by Casanova OK who consisted of Brendan Bonass (guitar), Paul Ashford (bass) and Robbie Brennan (drums).
+Tony Coughlan (RIP) began gigging as the Tony Coughlan Band before naming his backing band Inner Sounds (briefly) and then Casanova OK.
+The latter appeared on his debut single, a fine new wave pop single, and consisted of Brendan Bonass (guitar), Paul Ashford (bass) and Robbie Brennan (drums).
 This lineup goes a long way to explaining why it's his best single.
 It was produced by Pete Cummins (ex Grannys Intentions) who also acted as manager.
 Koklin signed to Chiswick Records in 1979 who chose not to release the Mulligan single in the UK, though it did gain a release in Holland, licensed by Chiswick to Ariola.

 Casanova OK advert 1979